 Quitting caffeine suddenly, especially if you drink a lot right now, is probably not a good idea.

 Going cold turkey can cause problems like severe headaches, nausea, and digestion issues.
-If you do decide to eliminate caffeine completely, the best way to do is to gradually cut down your intake over a period of days to avoid any withdrawal symptoms.
+If you decide to eliminate caffeine completely, it’s best to gradually cut down your intake over a period of days.
+This way you will avoid any withdrawal symptoms.

 More fertility tips